davidzheng048/flask_personal_blog/README.md

 Since I don't know much about css, the current looking of the blog is kind of messy, I will change it after I learn more about the front-end.

-Now the blog is deployed on http://www.buddylich.com, feel free to pay a visit.